runxiyu/idc-old/docs/whitepaper.md

 Most modern IRC networks use dedicated "services" servers for user, channel, and group management and dedicated client bots for extensible channel management.
 Compared with these features built into the server, this is ineffective and redundent.
 Temperory limitations on users such as timed bans must be handled server-side.

-TheExtensible Messaging and Presence Protocol, also known as XMPP, was designed for presense, instant messaging, and conferences.
+The Extensible Messaging and Presence Protocol, also known as XMPP, was designed for presense, instant messaging, and conferences.
 However, it is based on XML, and implementations are large and buggy.
 IRC is a simple text-oriented protocol, where implementing is more straightforward and is harder to bug.

 Blah blah blah.